-- The prevention or relief of poverty within the City of Glasgow (that being the Local Authority boundary set by statute). - The advancement of citizenship and community development (including the promotion of civic responsibility, volunteering, the voluntary sector or the effectiveness or efficiency of charities) within the City of Glasgow. - The relief of those in need by reason of age, ill health, disability, financial hardship or other disadvantage.
+- The prevention or relief of poverty within the City of Glasgow (that being the Local Authority boundary set by statute). - The advancement of education. - The advancement of citizenship and community development (including the promotion of civic responsibility, volunteering, the voluntary sector or the effectiveness or efficiency of charities) within the City of Glasgow. - The relief of those in need by reason of age, ill health, disability, financial hardship or other disadvantage.